-Attendance: At the University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
+Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I have established following attendance policy:
+As the instructor of this section, [insert your attendance policy and/or expectations, I have established following attendance policy:

 I have elected to take attendance till Census Day but will not factor attendance into the grade.
-"Students registered for Sections 001 are expected to attend all classes.
-Students registered for Sections 101-Distance Learning are expected to communicate with the instructor through uploading a summary of lectures into Blackboard prior to the scheduled date of each exam or by email if specifically instructed and agreed to by the instructor.
+"Students registered for Section 001 (Class Number: 29304) are expected to attend all classes.
+Students registered for Section 101-Distance Learning (Class Number: 29305) are expected to communicate with the instructor on a weekly basis through Blackboard or by email if specifically instructed and agreed to by the instructor.
 The uploaded message/email will cover the understanding or questions about the lectures covered during the week.
 Class participation and discussions are essential for full professional development and credit, as applicable.